 TikTok is not wasting any time, as they have already secured licenses from large Indian music labels like T-series and Times Music.
 We are yet to see if they also cut deals with Sony, Universal, and Warner.

-The new app will be separate from TikTok, but sources say that the app will tap into their database to garner paying customers.
+The new app will be separate from TikTok, but sources say that the app will tap into the database of Tiktok followers to garner paying customers.
 The app is said to include a catalog of songs available on-demand in addition to the video which is not like Spotify and Apple Music.

 These days, paid services have become a strong source of revenue for the global record industry.
 However, markets like Asia, the Middle East, and Africa only account for a 10% customer base for Spotify.
 According to Bloomberg, this streaming service is going to strive for less dependence on advertising and still prove to be successful in emerging markets.